mantidproject/mantid/docs/source/training/mantid_plot_2/Workspaces.rst

 Several workspaces can be combined to a :literal:`GroupWorkspace` which may be the preferred output for workflow algorithms.

 .. figure:: /images/GroupWorkspace.png
+   :align: center

-:literal:`TableWorkspaces` descibe their content by column names and contain reduction specific data, e.g. fit results of peak positions
+:literal:`TableWorkspaces` descibe their content by column names and contain, for instance, fit results of peak positions

 .. figure:: /images/Workspace4.png
+   :align: center

 ==========
 Algorithms